Quarkyonic Quark-Meson Coupling Model for Nuclear and Neutron Matter: Quarkyonic matter in ideal Fermi gas

 where we define $g_Q(k) \equiv f_Q(0, k)$.
 Similarly, in PNM, the neutron momentum $k_{sat}$ at $\rho_{sat}$ is calculated by

 with $g_d(k) \equiv f_d(0, k)$.

 In the last two columns of Table~\ref{tab:parameters}, we show the quark saturation densities in SNM and in PNM.
 In the NR limit, we find that, when $r_p = 0.8$ fm, $\rho_{sat}/\rho_0 \simeq 1.27$ in SNM.
 Here, we take $\rho_0 = 0.15$ fm$^{-3}$.
 In contrast, when $m = 300$ MeV and $r_p = 0.8$ fm, the present relativistic calculation predicts $\rho_{sat}/\rho_0 \simeq 1.63$, which is larger than in the NR result.
-This discrepancy is caused by the lower component of the relativistic wavefunction, which enhances the higher momentum part in the quark momentum distribution.
+This discrepancy is caused by the lower component of the relativistic wavefunction, which enhances the higher momentum part in the quark wavefunction, $\varphi({\bm q})$.
 Furthermore, the quark saturation density in SNM is larger than that in PNM by about $30 \%$.
 Such tendency is seen in the IdylliQ model as well, although the difference in the IdylliQ model is tiny.
-In SNM, if $r_p = 1.0$ fm, normal nuclear matter might be already quarkyonic~\cite{PhysRevC.110.025201}.
-In PNM, in the cases of $r_p = 0.9$ and $1.0$ fm, $\rho_{sat}$ is lower than $\rho_0$.
 We note that, in Ref.~\cite{{PhysRevC.110.045203}}, using the transverse momentum densities for the valence and sea quarks in a nucleon, $\rho_{sat}/\rho_0$ is estimated to be about $1.13$.

-The quark saturation density strongly depends on the radius of the nucleon.
-However, the dependence on the quark mass is weak, i.e. fixing $r_p$, the difference between $\rho_{sat}$ in the case 1 and that in case 3 is less than $10\%$.
+The quark saturation density strongly depends on the size of nucleon.
+This strong dependence originates from the width of the quark wavefunction, which controls the population of low-momentum quark modes and thus determines the onset of quark-level Pauli blocking.
+On the other hand, the dependence on the quark mass is approximately linear and weak, i.e. fixing $r_p$, the difference between $\rho_{sat}$ in the case 1 and that in case 3 is less than $10\%$.
 Hence, hereafter, we consider the case 2, i.e. $m=300$ MeV, only.